Loucheiz Purifoy: Seattle Seahawks

 Purifoy was claimed off waivers by the Seattle Seahawks on November 28, 2014, but was waived after a failed physical on December 1, 2014.
 Whilst a free agent, Purifoy was suspended by the NFL for the first ten weeks of the 2015 season, most likely for violating the substance abuse policy.

-BC Lions
+BC Lions (first stint)

 On March 21, 2016, Purifoy signed a contract with the BC Lions of the Canadian Football League.
 According to Lions head coach Wally Buono, Purifoy had a very impressive first season in the CFL.
 He was, however, deemed ineligible for rookie of the year consideration based on the fact that he had dressed for an NFL regular season game in the past.
 Purifoy had a strong second season with the Lions in 2017, amassing 49 defensive tackles, three special teams tackles and three interceptions.
 Following the 2017 season, Purifoy was not re-signed by the Lions and became a free agent.